On the Well-posedness and Stability of Cubic and Quintic Nonlinear Schr\"odinger Systems on ${\mathbb T}^3$: Introduction

-In this paper, we extend previous results of Markowich, Rein, and Wolanski, \cite{MRW}, and of Abou Salem, Chen, and Vougalter,\cite{AsCV}, proving the existence and nonlinear stability of a class of stationary states of Schr\"odinger-Poisson systems via the energy-Casimir method.
-The stationary states arise as minimizers of energy-Casimir functionals, which are conserved quantities of the system.
 In both \cite{MRW} and \cite{AsCV}, classical solutions to the system were considered; hence, higher regularity was required than that controlled by the conserved energy.
 The nonlinear stability is obtained from a uniform in time upper bound on the squared distance (measured in some Sobolev norm) between $\r_0$ and $\r,$ where $\r_0$ is the particle density for a stationary state, and $\r$ is the particle density of another solution of the system.

 The energy-Casimir method employed in \cite{MRW} and \cite{AsCV} requires that the system is posed on a bounded spatial domain, that the flow of the system is isospectral, and that the potential function of the Hamiltonian is related to the probability density function.
 As the last two properties hold for the NLSS, it is natural to consider whether the NLSS possesses such stationary states.
 For this purpose, we pose the system on a bounded spatial domain, or more specifically, on $\tor^3$.
 In particular, we relax the criteria on the regularity of stationary states, using only mild solutions in the energy space, for which we establish well-posedness.